DimitarRadkovDimitrov/web-messenger/README.md

 # CIS2750
 All assignments for Software Systems Development and Integration a.k.a.
-Angel of Death
+Angel of Death.

 The goal after four assignments was to create a simple messaging system (much like a forum) using a web interface while integrating multiple languages and functionalities.

-Languages used: C++, C, Python, PHP, HTML/CSS
+Languages used: C++, C, Python, PHP, HTML/CSS.

 NOTE: A2 & A3 need a "messages" folder to be manually created in order to run correctly.